 A consistent theme in Local Futures’ educational work is the need for a shift in direction – away from dependence on a global economy dominated by huge corporations and supranational institutions, toward economic structures that are more decentralized and diversified, and have a much smaller ecological footprint.
 Local Futures uses a wide range of methods to communicate this message:

-• NEW!
-Global to Local Webinar Series.
-We are pleased to announce the start of a new webinar series addressing key issues in the global to local debate.
-We hope that you will participate in the 1st event.
+• Global to Local Webinar Series.
+Local Futures is pleased to announce the start of a new monthly webinar series addressing key issues in the global to local debate.
+We hope that you will participate.
+Recordings of each event will be posted on our website.

 • Blog.
-Helena and Local Futures staff also contribute articles and opinion pieces to the Local Futures blog.
-Many of these essays rethink the assumptions that underlie today’s corporate-led globalized economy; others highlight efforts to resist the spread of the global monoculture, or point to local initiatives to support smaller scale, more localized economies.
+Periodic essays, by Local Futures staff as well as guest contributors, that rethink the assumptions that underlie today’s corporate-led globalized economy, highlight efforts to resist the spread of the global monoculture and point to local initiatives to support smaller scale, more localized economies.

 • Books, reports and videos.
 Local Futures has produced a wide range of films and publications, including Helena Norberg-Hodge’s classic book, Ancient Futures: Learning from Ladakh, and the film of the same name.
 Together, the two have now been translated into over forty languages – almost all of them undertaken and paid for by local NGOs or publishers who have taken the initiative to seek us out.
 Among our other works are Bringing the Food Economy Home: Local Alternatives to Corporate Agribusiness, and our award-winning film The Economics of Happiness.